priyanshu-biswal/ham/README.md

 * Media Queries

+* CSS Animations

+* CSS Transforms

+* CSS Transitions

 ## Hamburger Menu

-The website has a sliding menu for screens.
+The website includes a responsive hamburger menu for smaller screens.

 ### How it Works

-* On screens you see the normal navigation links.
+* On larger screens, normal navigation links are displayed.

-* On screens the links are hidden.
+* On smaller screens, the navigation links are hidden.

-* A menu icon appears instead.
+* A hamburger button appears instead.

-* When you hover over the icon a menu slides in from the right.
+* When the button gets focus, the menu slides into the screen using CSS.

-### Why I Added It
+### What I Learned

-I added the menu to:
+While creating the hamburger menu I learned:

-* Save space on screens

-* Make navigation easier on mobile devices

-* Make the website more responsive and user-friendly

-I also learned how to:
+* How to use the `:focus` pseudo-class

+* How sibling selectors work in CSS

+* How to create CSS-only interactions

-* Use fixed positioning
+* How absolute positioning works

+* How to build responsive navigation menus

+## Transitions

+I used CSS transitions to make hover effects smoother and more attractive.

+### Examples

+* Button hover effects

+* Navigation link hover effects

-* Create sliding effects
+* Smooth scaling effects

+### What I Learned

+* How transition duration works

+* How timing functions affect animation speed

+* How transitions improve user experience

+## Transforms

+I used CSS transforms to create interactive effects.

+### Examples

-* Hide and show elements on screens
+* Button rotation on hover

+* Button scaling effects

+* Image movement effects

-## What I Learned
+### What I Learned

-While making this project I learned:
+* How `scale()` changes element size

-* How media queries help with screen sizes
+* How `rotate()` rotates elements

-* How flexbox makes it easy to align items
+* How transforms can combine multiple effects

+## Animations

+I added animations to the hero section image to make the design more dynamic.

+### Animation Effects

+* Orbit-style image movement

+* Squeezing effects using scaleX and scaleY

+* Smooth continuous motion

+### What I Learned

-* How navigation bars work on devices
+* How keyframes work

-* How sliding menus improve design
+* How animation timing functions work

-* How transitions create animations
+* How to create custom animations

-* How spacing and text size improve readability
+* How animations improve visual design

 ## Responsive Design

 ### Tablet Layout

-On tablets:
+For tablets:

-* I made the text a bit smaller
+* Text size was reduced slightly

-* I adjusted the spacing
+* Spacing was adjusted

-* I resized the images
+* Images were resized

-This helps the content fit on sized screens.
+This helps the content fit properly on medium-sized screens.

 ### Mobile Layout

-On devices:
+For mobile devices:

-* The hero section changes from a row to a column
+* The hero section changes from row layout to column layout

+* Desktop navigation gets hidden

+* Hamburger menu becomes visible

+* Buttons become full width

+* Text becomes smaller for readability

+## What I Learned Overall

+Through this project I improved my understanding of:

+* Responsive web design

+* Flexbox layouts

+* Media queries

+* CSS transitions

+* CSS transforms

+* CSS animations

+* Navigation design

+* Mobile-first thinking

+* Creating interactive UI effects using only CSS
 * Navigation links are hidden

 * The menu icon appears